bitbi-core/bitbi.org.website/content/program/rust/contract.md

 description, beneficiary and supply by modifing corresponding variable's value, as well as contracts saving fold.

-Now, you can import the contract with `rgb import` command:
+Now, you can import the contract with `btb import` command:
-`rgb import contracts/rgb20-token.contract.rgb`.
+`btb import contracts/rgb20-token.contract.btb`.